LiorKogan/V1/README.md

 * _P1'': Any person who owns at least five white horses.
 Report only the horses_
 * _P1''': Any person who owns at least five white horses.
 Report the person and five of his horses_

-An answer to a query pattern may be:
+A query result may be:

-* The set of all assignments
+* A set of subgraphs of _G_.
+Each subgraph is an assignment
-* The set of all entity assignments, but for each assignment - the union of all relationship assignments
+* A set of subgraphs of _G_.
+Each subgraph is a union of assignments, e.g., the union of all assignments with identical assignments to all entities (and different assignments to relationships)
-* The union of all assignments.
-This is sometimes preferred since it avoids exponential or factorial explosion for many queries (e.g., if a person owns ten white horses, any subset of five or more horses compose an assignment to _P1'''_).
-However, for some patterns, individual assignments cannot be derived from their union.
+* A single subgraph of _G_, composed of the union of all assignments.
+This is sometimes preferred since it avoids exponential or factorial explosion for many queries (e.g., if a person owns ten white horses, any subset of five or more horses compose an assignment to P1''').
+However, for some patterns, individual assignments cannot be deduced from their union.

 Implementations may support one or more of the above.